 BUT.
 This is not a regular WordPress theme!

-Of course, things can change a lot when Trellis is released publicly, but I don’t think it will ever be a cheap one.
-It is a premium theme with premium options and an amazing performance, as you saw above.
+It is a premium theme with premium options, optimizations, and offering amazing performance, as you saw above.

 In the end, the increased page speed and the fact that it is optimized for running display ads, will help your blog flourish, get more visitors and ultimately make more money.